sundarraj33/Random_color/README.md

 # Random Color Generated
 Welcome to the Random Color Generator!
 This project is a simple yet powerful tool that generates random colors for use in web design, graphic design, and other creative projects.
 Whether you're looking for inspiration or need a quick way to get a color for your project, this generator has you covered.

-- Easily copy the color code to your clipboard for quick use.
+---

+![image](https://github.com/sundarraj33/Random_color/assets/64121348/8f362303-364a-4d20-aff3-04d45cdb48a4)
 - Simple and intuitive design makes it easy to generate and use colors.
 ---

-![image](https://github.com/sundarraj33/Random_color/assets/64121348/8f362303-364a-4d20-aff3-04d45cdb48a4)
+![image](https://github.com/sundarraj33/Random_color/assets/64121348/99fb742e-45b5-4742-abc2-e5ae8c5c6898)
 - Generate random colors with a single click.
 ---
-![image](https://github.com/sundarraj33/Random_color/assets/64121348/99fb742e-45b5-4742-abc2-e5ae8c5c6898)
 ![image](https://github.com/sundarraj33/Random_color/assets/64121348/9bf2982b-59ef-4162-a8af-76bce6e2a821)
+- Easily copy the color code to your clipboard for quick use.
+---